 Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and flexibility have allowed it to become an ideal environment for developing and supporting a robust and secure ecommerce platform.
 Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich ecommerce stores and sell products and services online on the WordPress platform.

-In our “WordPress e-Commerce” tutorial series, we address common questions about using WordPress to build and run an ecommerce store, such as:
+In our “WordPress eCommerce” tutorial series, we address common questions about using WordPress to build and run an ecommerce shop, such as:

 - “What are the legalities of setting up an e-commerce website?”